tmax818/phrg-transitioning-from-ruby-to-html/README.md

 to output data that can be published on the web and understood by web browsers.
 Our Ruby application needs to output HTML.

-## Creating web applications is the art of generating HTML
+## Creating Web Applications Is the Art of Generating HTML

 Whenever we are writing a web application, we will inevitably get to the point where we need to generate HTML.
 It does not matter what programming language we